sophie-thomson/garden-escape/README.md

 ***Display Spider Story Choices***

 - The display_spider_story_choices() function uses an if/else statement to define which code to run and story text to extract from story_text.py according to the choice of a or b made by the player.
--  Both outcomes will run the spider_ascii() function from spider.py to display the spider ascii art alongside the relevant story text for either a or b chosen by the player.
+-  Both outcomes will run the spider_ascii() function from spider.py which displays the spider ascii art alongside the relevant narrative text for either a or b chosen by the player.
+- For both option choices, the progress_prompt() function is imported from progress_prompt.py to ask the player to "Press enter to continue..." when they are ready.
+- This function allows the player to move through each 'page' of the story at their own pace and does not require any validation as the input is not used anywhere else.

 ![Screenshot of spider ascii art with result of story choice](docs/readme-images/spider-ascii.png)